 In the event, things didn’t entirely go Johnson’s way.

 Had Remain won – as virtually everyone predicted would be the case – Johnson would have been in a favourable position.
 To Leavers, he would be a heroic figure who had tried but failed to take Britain out of the EU.
 To Remainers, he would be the man who graciously accepted defeat.
-And by accepting the will of the British people, he would demonstrate ‘statesmanship’.
+And by accepting the will of the British people, he would be seen to demonstrate statesmanship.

 In the event, Leave won with disastrous implications for Johnson.
-Since Johnson had been a vocal proponent of Brexit, he now found that almost half the country resented his role in the campaign.
-The moment angry crowds of Remainers booed him as he left his home on the morning of June 24 was the moment it became clear that Johnson was too divisive for Number 10.
+Since Johnson had been a vocal proponent of Brexit, he now found that many resented his role in the referendum campaign.
+The moment angry crowds booed him as he left his home on the morning of June 24 was the moment it became clear that Johnson was too divisive for Number 10.

 Well played, Prime Minister